DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 }

 ```
-Again we use variables to used our defined values for `name` and `location`.
+Again, we use variables to apply the defined values for `name` and `location`.
 The name of the resource group is now referenced via the previously defined data object.

 More about Azure App Service Plan: